Fe-Bell/OpenMinesweeper/README.md

 # Build requirements
 * [Visual Studio 2019 Community](https://visualstudio.microsoft.com/) or higher
-* .NET Core 3.1+
+* .NET Core 3.1+ or higher

+# For players only
+If you are only looking to play the game, make sure to have the runtime of .NET Core 3.1 (or higher) installed on your machine.

 # How to play
 1. Select "Game" in the menu strip, then "New".
+Select the size of the game grid and click "Play".
 2. Click the cells inside the window.
 Once a cell is clicked, it will reveal the number of adjacent cells that contain mines.
 3. Avoid all mines to win the game.